Small Details Make a BIG Difference

 Remember, with the proper prep and aftercare routine you will have much better results with your microblading procedure.
 Don’t forget your new favourite acronym: AWM - Absorb, Wash, Moisturize!

 Important note about showering:

 Limit your showers to 5 minutes so you do not create too much steam.
-Keep your face/procedure out of the water while you wash your body, then, at the end of your shower, wash your hair.
-Your face should only be getting wet at the very last end of the shower.
+Keep your face/procedure area out of the water while you wash your body, then, at the end of your shower, wash your hair.
+Your face, or procedure area, should only be getting wet at the very last end of the shower.
 Avoid excessive rinsing and hot water on the treated area.

 I just got mine done 6 days ago.
 I have lightly washed them with warm water every day.
 I have showered and I actually used bactroban ointment twice a day keeping them moist and supple.
 I included a vitamin C tablet as its a healer and hair, skin and nails vitamin in my diet.
 They barely scabbed.
 Day 5 the old skin just wiped off gently.
 And day 6 all scabs have all but gone.
 They are pretty much healed already.
 And looking great.
 Not even sure I’ll need a touch up.
 Can’t wait to see them at the 6 week mark.